nathanramoscfa/pyeconomics/docs/docker.rst

       FRED_API_KEY=your_fred_api_key_here

 2. **Build the Docker Image**:
-   Navigate to your project directory and run the following command to build the Docker image:
+   Navigate to your pyeconomics root directory and run the following command to build the Docker image:

    .. code-block:: shell